 Applicants applying for the MD course at USyd Medical School must have a bachelor's degree with at least 3 years full-time equivalent and must complete the bachelor's degree by the 1st of January in the year that they intend to commence the MD course.

-The course’s bachelor degree’s prerequisite is not limited to a biomedical sciences degree.
-Applicants can apply with any completed bachelor's degree - provided that they meet the prerequisite understanding in anatomy, physiology, molecular, and cell biology.
-But the University of Sydney does offer a foundational knowledge course for all students on enrolment to ensure that they meet the assumed knowledge to complete the MD course.
+The course's bachelor's degree prerequisite is not limited to a biomedical sciences degree.
+Applicants can apply with any completed bachelor's degree — provided that they meet the prerequisite understanding in anatomy, physiology, molecular, and cell biology.
+The University of Sydney offers a foundational knowledge course for all students on enrolment to ensure that they meet the assumed knowledge to complete the MD course.

-Therefore, if an applicant wishes to apply for admission in 2025, you cannot undertake an exchange or study abroad program in the second half of 2024, or enrol in summer school in 2024-2025.
+Therefore, if an applicant wishes to apply for admission in 2027, they cannot undertake an exchange or study abroad program in the second half of 2025, or enrol in summer school in 2025-2026.

 To be eligible for admission to the MD course, applicants must have:

-- Achieved a qualifying bachelor’s degree with a satisfactory minimum GPA score of 5.0/7.0 during the application process.
-Please note that GPA is is a 5.0/7.0 hurdle that applicant must meet.
+- Achieved a qualifying bachelor's degree with a satisfactory minimum GPA score of 5.0/7.0 during the application process.
+Please note that GPA is a 5.0/7.0 hurdle that applicants must meet.

 - Achieved 50 in each section of the GAMSAT to be eligible for the admission process.